ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/client-cert-validation.md

    ```

    Enter a passcode for PEM files and fill in the certificate information.
-   Since this certificate will only be shared between a client and $productName$,
+   Since this certificate will only be shared between a client and Emissary,
    the Common Name must be set to something.
 Everything else can be left blank.

    **Note:** If using MacOS,